 Revisionist history is a completely different thing to alternative history.
 It’s a pseudo-science practised by holocaust deniers and other neo-Nazis attempting to ignore reality and minimise the horrifying nature of Hitler’s regime.
 Like ‘post-truth history’, it’s lies about what happened in the past and has nothing to do with alternative history.

 So, now we have a definition of alternative history:

-- A story that changes real world history and explores the consequences of that change.
+- A story that changes actual world history and explores the consequences of that change.

-And we’ve narrowed down the genre by exploring some other things are not alternative history:
+And we’ve narrowed down the genre by showing the differences with other genres:

 - Secret history